Walcom Group Ltd - Company Update

 Company Update

-Pursuant to the terms of an existing bank facility and as anticipated, the Company is required to repay a short-term bank loan of RMB 1 million during the second week of December 2019.
-The lender has verbally indicated that, following the repayment of the bank loan, a new bank loan of RMB 1 million will be made available to the Company within several working days.
+Pursuant to the terms of an existing bank facility and as anticipated, a short-term bank loan of RMB 1 million is due for repayment by the Company during the second week of December 2019.
+The Company and the lender have agreed on a repayment plan whereby the loan will be repaid in monthly instalments over a period of six months, with the final instalment due in June 2020.
+The bank loan will not be renewed as previously envisaged.

-In order to repay the short-term bank loan, the Company will require additional funding and is in discussions with Mr Francis Chi, Chief Executive of the Company, regarding the provision of a further loan.
-Should the loan from Mr Chi be issued as envisaged by the Board and the bank loan renewed, the Company will have adequate working capital to meet its liabilities as they fall due until at least the end of January 2020.
+The Company remains in discussions with Mr Francis Chi, Chief Executive of the Company, regarding the provision of a further loan to help stabilise the Company's working capital position.
+However, if the Company is unable to secure further funding, it has adequate working capital to meet its liabilities as they fall due until the end of December 2019.

-Whilst the Board is hopeful that discussions regarding the new bank loan and the provision of further funding will have a successful outcome, there can be no guarantee that the Company's working capital position will be stabilised.
+Whilst the Board is hopeful that discussions regarding the provision of further funding will have a successful outcome, there can be no guarantee that the Company's working capital position will be stabilised.
 In the event that it is unable to address the working capital shortfall, the Company may be unable to continue its operations and may be forced into liquidation with a consequential diminution in value to shareholders.

 Further announcements will be made in due course.